Emeralds: Facts, History, and Legendary Gems

 Did you know that diamonds are not the world's most valuable gems?
-There is another gemstone, which in its most fine form, can be even more rare and costly than a fine diamond of the same size.
-The gemstone which can make this impressive claim is the emerald.
-This is a look at the facts and history of emeralds, their legends and associations, as well as a peek at some of the most spectacular emerald jewelry the world has ever known.
+There is another gemstone that, in its most fine form, can be even more rare and costly than a fine diamond of the same size.
+The gemstone that can make this impressive claim is the emerald.
+This is a look at the facts and history of emeralds and their legends and associations, as well as a peek at some of the most spectacular emerald jewelry the world has ever known.

 Emeralds are part of the mineral family known as beryl.
 In its most pure form, beryl is colorless.
-It is the presence of additional mineral deposits which lends clear beryl a color and transforms it into a valuable gemstone.
+It is the presence of additional mineral deposits that lends clear beryl a color and transforms it into a valuable gemstone.
 Chromium is what gives emeralds their signature green color.
 If the beryl is touched by iron deposits instead, the result is an aquamarine.
-Though also beautiful, the aquamarine does not hold the same value as a top quality emerald.
+Though also beautiful, the aquamarine does not hold the same value as a top-quality emerald.

 A Fragile Beauty